-- 180 Subject to superannuation law, the trustee may appoint the following persons to act as trustee of the fund. - the legal personal representative of a deceased member, from the date of the member's death until the member's death benefits begin to be paid; - the legal personal representative of a member, while he or she holds an enduring power of attorney in respect of the member or while the member is under a legal disability; - the legal personal representative, parent or guardian of a member who is a minor; or - any other person if the superannuation law allows that person to be a trustee and the fund would remain a self managed superannuation fund.
+- 182 Subject to superannuation law, the trustee may appoint the following persons to act as director of the trustee of the fund. - the legal personal representative of a deceased member, from the date of the member's death until the member's death benefits begin to be paid; - the legal personal representative of a member, while he or she holds an enduring power of attorney in respect of the member or while the member is under a legal disability; - the legal personal representative, parent or guardian of a member who is a minor; or - any other person if the superannuation law allows that person to be a director of the trustee and the fund would remain a self managed superannuation fund.

-Appointment of corporation as trustee
+Appointment of members as trustee

-181 The trustees may appoint a corporation as trustee by varying this deed.
-They may only do so by replacing it with another deed which provides the mechanisms to enable a corporation to act as trustee.
+183 The trustee may appoint the members of the fund as trustees in place of the trustee by varying this deed.
+It may only do so by replacing it with another deed which provides the mechanisms to enable the members of the fund to act as trustees.